-What is a performance improvement plan (PIP)?
+What is a performance improvement plan?

-A performance improvement plan (PIP) is a formal document that details changes an employee must make to keep their job.
-PIPs usually outline a list of performance goals employees must meet in a specified timeframe — generally within 30, 60, or 90 days.
+PIPs usually outline a list of performance goals employees must meet in a specified time frame — generally within 30, 60, or 90 days.
 For example, an employee who has a problem meeting deadlines, therefore causing delays in other departments, may receive a PIP that outlines a helpful, step-by-step process to meet those set deadlines.

 Benefits of using PIPs

-There are many benefits to using PIPs, including preventing high turnover rates by giving employees another chance to succeed; promoting positive communication between the employer, employee, and HR; and setting clear expectations for the employee.
+There are many benefits to using PIPs, including preventing high turnover rates by giving employees another chance to succeed, promoting positive communication between the employer, employee, and HR, and setting clear expectations for the employee.
 By using a PIP, employers record the employee’s performance in writing, along with the steps to improve said performance.
 This helps the employer avoid liability issues if they choose to terminate an employee.

 PIPs can also be beneficial when surveying employees.
 With a written job performance record, employers can quickly look back to determine if they should consider an employee for promotion or advancement opportunities.